noraracht/CONSULT/README.md

 - -i - name of the reference database

-- -c - the highest number of *k*-mers that is required to still keep sequencing read unclassified.
-For instance, if at least one *k*-mer match is enough to classify a read (default setting mentioned in a paper), "c" should be set to 0 in a software.
-If at least two *k*-mer matches are required to call entire read a match, "c" should be set to 1.
-By default the value of "c" is 0.
+- -c - the lowest number of *k*-mers that is required to call sequencing read classified.
+For instance, if at least one *k*-mer match is enough to classify a read (default setting mentioned in a paper), "c" should be set to 1 in a software.
+If at least two *k*-mer matches are required to call entire read a match, "c" should be set to 2.
+By default the value of "c" is 1.

 - -t - number of threads